Rafael Devers Player Props: Red Sox vs. Yankees

 - The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 11th in the league.

-- The Yankees have the fourth-ranked team ERA among all MLB pitching staffs (3.57).
+- The Yankees' 3.71 team ERA ranks fourth across all league pitching staffs.

-- The Yankees rank 15th in baseball in home runs surrendered (77 total, 1.1 per game).
+- The Yankees rank 17th in baseball in home runs allowed (79 total, 1.1 per game).

-- German gets the start for the Yankees, his 13th of the season.
-He is 4-3 with a 3.49 ERA and 64 strikeouts through 67 2/3 innings pitched.
+- Schmidt gets the start for the Yankees, his 15th of the season.
+He is 2-6 with a 4.70 ERA and 70 strikeouts in 67 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander went six innings against the Boston Red Sox, giving up one earned run while surrendering six hits.
+- In his last time out on Sunday, the right-hander tossed 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.

-- In 12 games this season, the 30-year-old has a 3.49 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .186 to his opponents.
+- The 27-year-old has put up an ERA of 4.70, with 9.4 strikeouts per nine innings, in 14 games this season.
+Opponents are batting .282 against him.

 © 2023 Data Skrive.
 All rights reserved.